serluca/LSCoreDataManager/README.md

 Now your Core Data is ready, just need to import LSCoreDataManager.h in all the classes in which you want to use it.

 ###Best practices
-Use the main context only for fetch requests or tries to minimize the operations of insertion, modification and deletion on it, use the mini contexts.
-When you save a mini context the changes are automatically shown in the main context.
+Use the main context only for fetch requests or tries to minimize the operations of insertion, modification and deletion on it, use a temporary context getting it by `getNewContext`.
+When you save a temporary context the changes are automatically shown in the main context.
 This will improve greatly your performance.

-You can force to save to disk using the method `writeToDisk`, but it isn't recommended, let it be LSCoreDataManager to save, the class is in fact set up to make a save when the app is put in the backgroud, when it is terminated or when it receives a insufficient memory warning.

-Use the method `saveContext:async: to save your mini contexts, will reduce your lines of code.
-The settings will be saved only if they contain changes and in case of errors, the application will be terminated by showing an error message.
-You can also decide whether to save the context in synchronous or asynchronous mode.
+Note:

+Store always the contexts in your variables.
+Using the context by invoking them from the manager cause a memory leak.
+Look the example: `self.context = [[LSCoreDataManager sharedInstance] mainObjectContext];`

+Use always the method `saveContext:` to save all your context.
+Everything is saved avoiding to block the UI.

 The logic of this class follows the logic described in this article: [http://www.cocoanetics.com/2012/07/multi-context-coredata/](http://www.cocoanetics.com/2012/07/multi-context-coredata/)